-Washington’s U.S. Rep. McMorris Rodgers, fully vaccinated, tests positive for coronavirus
+Rep. McMorris Rodgers has tested positive for COVID-19

-SPOKANE — U.S. Rep. Cathy McMorris Rodgers, R-Spokane, said Friday she has tested positive for the coronavirus, despite being fully vaccinated.
+SPOKANE, Wash.
+(AP) — U.S. Rep. Cathy McMorris Rodgers said Friday she has tested positive for COVID-19, despite being fully vaccinated.

-In a statement, she said her symptoms were mild.
+In a statement, the eastern Washington Republican said her symptoms were mild.

 “I am quarantining at home and following CDC and local health guidelines,” the statement said.
 “I encourage everyone in Eastern Washington to talk to your doctor about getting the vaccine if you haven’t already.”